kli47/GettingandCleaningDataCourseProject/README.md

 # changes code column of data df to the modified
 data$activity_number <- activities[data$activity_number, 2]

-# this section utilizes names() and the gsub() function to replace identified arguments with clearer variable names.
+# Modified variable names for clarity.
+New names were primarly taken from features_info.txt in the original UCI HAR Dataset folder.
+This largely involved expanding abbreviations.
+This section utilizes names() and the gsub() function to replace identified arguments with clearer variable names.
 Note the use of ^t and ^f to only capture t and f in the beginning of the variable name.
-# Modified variable names were made in accordance to features_info.txt in the original UCI HAR Dataset folder.
-They were largely abbreviations.
 names(data)[1] = "Subject"

 names(data)[2] = "Activity"